Arlon Lindner

-Arlon W. Lindner (August 3, 1935 – February 1, 2021) was a Minnesota politician and a former member of the Minnesota House of Representatives.
+Arlon Wayne Lindner (August 3, 1935 – February 1, 2021) was a Minnesota politician and a former member of the Minnesota House of Representatives.
 He represented District 33A from 1993 to 2002 and District 32A from 2003 to 2005 (after the 2002 redistricting).
 The districts included portions of Hennepin and Wright counties.

 Early life, education, and career

 Lindner was born in Beaumont, Texas.
 He graduated from North Texas State University with a bachelor's degree in economics.
 He also received a Master of Divinity in ethics from the Central Baptist Theological Seminary of Minneapolis.
 Lindner served in the United States Naval Air Reserves.
 He was a self-employed businessman and a Baptist.

 Minnesota House of Representatives

 Elections

 Lindner was first elected in 1992 and reelected in 1994, 1996, 1998, 2000, and 2002.
 In 2004 Joyce Peppin successfully challenged Lindner for the Republican endorsement.
 He then ran as an Independent, finishing third in the general election behind winner Peppin and Democrat Caroll Holmstrom.